JakeBarron/mailchimp_challenge/README.md

 to run either of these apps change into their respective directories (where their package.json file is located).
 - For mc-server run `nvm use 12` then `npm start`
 - For mc-client
-    - add a `.env` file at root with the base path of the mc-server and port
+    - add a `.env` file at root or mc-client with the base path of the mc-server and port
         - only required var is `REACT_APP_API_URL=<serverBasePath:port>`
         - default is `http://localhost:3001`
     - run `nvm use 18` then `npm start`